Go to the page content

 Men:

-In terms of weight distribution, it has been reported that men tend to accumulate body fat in the upper body, including the abdomen.
+In terms of weight distribution, it has been reported that men tend to accumulate body fat in the upper body, including the abdomen8.

-Abdominal obesity and higher concentrations of visceral fat in men lead to a higher risk of heart disease and type 2 diabetes.
+Abdominal obesity and higher concentrations of visceral fat in men lead to a higher risk of heart disease and type 2 diabetes3,8.

 Women:

-Whilst women tend to have a higher percentage of body fat than men, fat deposits in females tend to be distributed in the hips and buttocks.
+Whilst women tend to have a higher percentage of body fat than men, fat deposits in females tend to be distributed in the hips and buttocks8.

-Due to differences in fat deposition, women may be at lower risk of the comorbidities associated with obesity compared to men at the same or similar BMI.
+Due to differences in fat deposition, women may be at lower risk of the comorbidities associated with obesity compared to men at the same or similar BMI8.

 BMI & age

 Accelerated weight gain as a child has been shown to imply further weight gain during adolescence and adulthood.
-Weight gain as a child is therefore a strong indicator of obesity in adulthood.
-A study shows that 40% of children with obesity will become obese adults.
+Weight gain as a child is therefore a strong indicator of obesity in adulthood9.

-Whilst BMI is interpreted differently for children and adolescents compared to adults, growing evidence suggests that BMI guidelines should be age-specific for adult populations as well.
+Whilst BMI is interpreted differently for children and adolescents compared to adults, growing evidence suggests that BMI guidelines should be age-specific for adult populations as well10.

 Children & adolescents

 BMI interpretation in children and adolescents is both age- and gender-specific.
-This is because girls and boys develop at different rates, with body fat varying during developmental periods such as puberty.
+This is because girls and boys develop at different rates, with body fat varying during developmental periods such as puberty4,11.

 If you are a parent concerned about the health of your child with relation to their weight, consult your doctor for guidance on weight management and possible treatment options.